ablab/spades/README.md

 <a name="sec4.2"></a>
 ## k-mer coverage read filter

+`spades-read-filter` is a tool for filtering reads with median kmer coverage less than threshold.

 To provide input data to SPAdes k-mer read filter tool `spades-read-filter ` you should provide dataset description file in [YAML format](#yaml).

 Synopsis: `spades-read-filter [OPTION...] -d <yaml>`